Franky1/Streamlit-Selenium/README.md

 ## Pitfalls

-- To use Selenium (even headless in a container) you need always **two** components to be installed on your machine: A **webbrowser** and its associated **webdriver**.
+- To use Selenium (even headless in a container) you need always **two** components to be installed on your machine:
+  - A **webbrowser** and its associated **webdriver**.
-- The versions of the webbrowser and its associated webdriver must match.
+- The _versions_ of the webbrowser and its associated webdriver must match.
-- If your are using Selenium in a docker container or on streamlit sharing, the `--headless` option is mandatory, because there ist no UI available.
+- If your are using Selenium in a docker container or on streamlit sharing, the `--headless` option is mandatory, because there ist no graphical user interface available.
 - There are three options of webbrowser/webdriver combinations for Selenium:
     1. `chrome & chromedriver`
     2. `chromium & chromedriver`
     3. `firefox & geckodriver`
 - Unfortunately in the default Debian Buster apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium & chromedriver` is left.
 - To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
 Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
 The chromedriver may be outdated.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.